NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 If:

-* The system’s output mechanism is altered
+* The system’s output mechanism changes

 Then:

-* The form of “I” expression changes
+* The expression of “I” changes

 However:

-* The underlying internal structure may remain unchanged
+* The internal structure may remain unchanged

 ---